Drata Pricing 2026: Plans, Real Costs & What's Not on the Website

 For European companies, Drata's pricing opacity creates a specific problem — but the more significant issue is data residency.

 No publicly documented EU data residency option.
-Drata's primary infrastructure is US-based and we did not find a published EU data residency option in its public materials [2].
+Drata's primary infrastructure is US-based and we did not find a published EU-only data residency option in its public materials [2].
 For European companies with strict EU-only hosting policies, regulator-driven localisation expectations, or DORA-related procurement constraints, this is a material diligence item — not just a preference.
+Note that hosting in an EU region of a US-owned hyperscaler does not, on its own, remove US Cloud Act or FISA 702 exposure; operational and technical sovereignty matter as much as physical location.

-SafeBase is still a US-based product.
-Drata acquired SafeBase in February 2025.
-SafeBase continues as a US-based trust center product, and we have not found a publicly documented EU data residency option for it.
-European companies evaluating Drata for its Trust Center functionality face the same jurisdiction and transfer-mechanism questions as for the core platform.
+The Drata Trust Center is still a US-based product.
+Drata acquired SafeBase in February 2025 and unified it under the Drata brand in March 2026.
+The trust center continues as a US-based product, and we have not found a publicly documented EU data residency option for it.
+European companies evaluating Drata for its trust center functionality face the same jurisdiction and transfer-mechanism questions as for the core platform.

 GDPR transfer mechanism requirements.
 The relevant buyer question is not simply "US or EU," but which transfer mechanism Drata currently relies on for your account.
-The EU-US Data Privacy Framework created an adequacy route for participating US organisations, while other transfers may rely on SCCs or another lawful basis.
+The EU-US Data Privacy Framework created an adequacy route for participating US organisations (with Schrems III litigation pending before the CJEU, a decision expected in late 2026), while other transfers may rely on SCCs plus a documented transfer impact assessment.
 Your legal team should review the DPA, transfer mechanism, and any supplementary measures before procurement sign-off.

 NIS2 and DORA framework coverage.
-Drata provides pre-built control mappings for NIS2 and DORA requirements.
-This is a useful starting point, but framework overlays on a SOC 2-first platform require significant customisation to map accurately to DORA Chapter III ICT risk management obligations for regulated financial institutions.
+Drata provides pre-built control mappings for NIS2 and DORA requirements among its 20+ supported frameworks.
+This is a useful starting point, but framework overlays on a SOC 2-first platform require careful mapping to obligations such as DORA Chapter III ICT risk management for regulated financial institutions.

 How Orbiq Approaches Pricing Differently